kirbysayshi/fs-stream-websocket/README.md

 `fs.createReadStream` and `fs.createWriteStream` over a websocket, assumedly in a browser.
 Uses [websocket-stream](https://github.com/maxogden/websocket-stream/) for file streaming.

-This module is incomplete, and is not secure.
+This module is incomplete, and has no security or sandbox for restricting file read/writing.

 [![Build Status](https://travis-ci.org/kirbysayshi/fs-stream-websocket.svg?branch=master)](https://travis-ci.org/kirbysayshi/fs-stream-websocket)